 Socialized healthcare, which the left often calls “Medicare for All,” would impose price controls on the entire healthcare system.
 These price controls would reduce access to care and create healthcare shortages, as has occurred in other nations that have socialized healthcare, like Canada and the United Kingdom.
 In the UK for instance, there was a shortage of 10,000 doctors and 43,000 nurses in 2019, with 9 in 10 managers in the National Health Service saying that too few doctors and nurses presented a danger to patients.
 At any one time, 4.5 million patients were waiting for hospitalization.

-The IPI will threaten millions of high-paying jobs
+The MFN will threaten millions of high-paying jobs

-Not only will the IPI harm American patients in the form of fewer treatments and worse health outcomes, it will also harm the economy because of a decline in American R&D.
+Not only will the MFN harm American patients in the form of fewer treatments and worse health outcomes, it will also harm the economy because of a decline in American R&D.

 When indirect jobs are included, this innovation supports 4 million jobs and $1.1 trillion in total economic impact.
 Pharmaceutical jobs are also high paying – the average compensation is over $126,000 – more than double the $60,000 average compensation in the U.S.

-The IPI is supported by progressive leaders like Nancy Pelosi and Bernie Sanders
+The MFN is supported by progressive leaders like Nancy Pelosi and Bernie Sanders

-Supporters of the international pricing index have claimed the concept is a free market proposal that will incentivize manufacturers to negotiate better deals.
+Supporters of the most favored nation plan have claimed the concept is a free market proposal that will incentivize manufacturers to negotiate better deals.
 However, this assumes foreign countries now have an incentive to let manufacturers get a better deal and that manufacturers did not negotiate the best outcome already.